 Collaboration For Leadership in Applied Health Research and Care (CLAHRC) Research Internship and MFT NMAHP Pre-doctoral Fellowship

-Dore’s Internship focused on the ’Psychologically informed management of low back pain and evaluation of physiotherapists attitudes and beliefs.’
+Doré’s Internship focused on the ’Psychologically informed management of low back pain and evaluation of physiotherapists attitudes and beliefs.’
 Her work highlighted a number of learning needs and barriers to effective implementation.
-Dore is looking to continue study in this area at PhD level.
+Doré is looking to continue study in this area at PhD level.

-Dore said one of the main benefits of the Internship was ‘having a support network of like-minded enthusiasts which was a real inspiration’.
+Doré said one of the main benefits of the Internship was ‘having a support network of like-minded enthusiasts which was a real inspiration’.
 This has consolidated her passion for research and a clinical academic career.

 Ellen completed a CLAHRC internship in 2015/16 which included a project on the feasibility of smartphone technology in falls rehabilitation, involving older people and falls service practitioners in the design process.

-Ellen has now successfully secured a place on the Masters of Research at University of Manchester fully funded by CLAHRC Greater Manchester with 2 days backfill.
+Ellen has now successfully secured a place on the Masters of Research at University of Manchester fully funded by CLAHRC Greater Manchester with two days backfill.
 Ellen said ‘I was honoured to be selected for this funding and plan to explore how we can reduce falls in patients living with dementia.
 It is also an excellent opportunity to strengthen the Trust’s links with the University’.

-Florence Nightingale Foundation Research Scholarship 2017-18
+Florence Nightingale Foundation Research Scholarship

 Aileen has been successful in obtaining a Florence Nightingale Foundation Research Scholarship 2017-18 which is funding her MSc Nursing Practice dissertation at the University of Salford into ‘quality of life of patient who have had resected klatskin tumours’.
 Having recently attended a research study day Aileen became aware of the Foundation.
 Aileen said ‘I’m really overwhelmed that such a prestigious foundation would sponsor me and this now allows me to complete my Masters study.’
-The Florence Nightingale Foundation have also offered support and advice regarding publication and conference presentation’.
+The Florence Nightingale Foundation have also offered support and advice regarding publication and conference presentation.

-Staff Nurse (RMN), Royal Manchester Children’s Hospital
+Miriam Avery, Staff Nurse (RMN), Royal Manchester Children’s Hospital

 Miriam Avery qualified with a first-class degree in Psychiatric/Mental Health Nursing from The University of Manchester in 2013.
 Miriam joined the RMCH as a Band 5 Children’s mental health nurse, working at Galaxy House inpatient unit.
 Miriam had been interested in research since the beginning of her time as an undergraduate, and with the support of her former academic advisor and her ward manager, she gained a place on The University of Manchester’s Clinical Scholarship Scheme in 2014 (this was the precursor to the HEE/NIHR research internship scheme).